-This programme emphasises the relational and embodied nature of supervision and is supported by a consistent theoretical and ethical framework.
+This programme emphasizes the relational and embodied nature of supervision and is supported by a consistent theoretical and ethical framework.
 It focuses on practice and provides a thorough grounding in the practical skills and knowledge needed by the supervisor.

 The following topics will be the basis for the workshops although other topics might emerge from the specific interests of participants.